pygame/pygame/docs/reST/ref/mixer.rst

    .. versionadded:: 2 When compiled with SDL2, size can be 32 (32bit floats).

    The channels argument is used to specify whether to use mono or stereo.
 1 for mono and 2 for stereo.

-No other values are supported (negative values are treated as 1, values greater than 2 as 2).
+   .. versionadded:: 2 The number of channels can also be 4 or 6.

    The buffer argument controls the number of internal samples used in the sound mixer.
 The default value should work for most cases.
 It can be lowered